-Adolescence and shyness
+Adolescence and Shyness

-With courage and practice adolescent shyness can be overcome
+With courage and practice, adolescent shyness can be overcome.

 It's hard to enter adolescence and not feel shy more of the time.

 There are all kinds of new situational discomforts.
 For example, during early adolescence, effects of puberty create a vulnerability to being teased about physical appearance that can create reluctantance to interact with peers.
-Or, simply comparing themselves unfavorably to others, young people who "hate" how they look can keep to themselves to avoid being looked at by others.
-Or, ill at ease with her or his bodily changes, a sixth grade girl or boy may truly dread publicly dressing out for physical education at school.
+Or simply comparing themselves unfavorably to others, young people who "hate" how they look can keep to themselves to avoid being looked at by others.
+Or ill at ease with her or his bodily changes, a sixth grade girl or boy may truly dread publicly dressing for physical education at school.
 Shyness often arises from painful self-consciousness.

 In addition, many adolescents tend to be shyer around adults than they were as children because grownups have now become the operating standard for acting more mature.
 Now it's easy to shy away from adults because one feels diminished and inhibited in their company.